home-assistant/home-assistant.io/source/_integrations/sunsynk.markdown

   - '@jamesridgway'
 ---

-The Sunsunk integration gets data from the [PowerView Inteless APIs](https://pv.inteless.com/) to allow you to get details from your Sunsynk inverter and integrate these in your Home Assistant installation.
+The Sunsynk integration gets data from the [PowerView Inteless APIs](https://pv.inteless.com/) to allow you to get details from your Sunsynk inverter and integrate these in your Home Assistant installation.

 {% include integrations/config_flow.md %}